vishnu5104/Magic-Query-Builder/README.md

 As i'm noob to this go lang so in this approch there is a problem in the function MagicBuildQuery() seems to be working as intended, as it splits the input string by "." and treats each segment as a key in a nested map.
 When it encounters a segment that ends with "[]", it treats the key as an array, which will contain maps that are matched against the conditions defined by the key-value pairs.

 In the input "interests.[].sport.name": "football", the keys are split into the following segments: ["interests", "", "sport", "name"].
 The second segment, "", is not a valid key.
-So in the output file it also generate it.
+So in the output file it also generate "" as key.